carinapeng/Harvard-WHO/3-Interface/Modeling-COVID19.md

 # COVID-19 Estimator

-This is an interface that helps countries estimate the rate of transmission of COVID-19 given data containing the number of incidents reported on specific dates.
+This is an interface that helps countries estimate the rate of transmission of COVID-19 using the number of reported cases on specific dates.

 This interface dynamically produces the following results: